Shadi-Shwiyat/atlas-web_back_end/README.md

 - How to encode a string in Base64
 - What Basic authentication means
 - How to send the Authorization header

+## 7. Session authentication
+In this project we are taking what we learned about basic authentication and apply it to implement a session authentication system
+## Learning Objectives
+- What authentication means
+- What session authentication means
+- What Cookies are
+- How to send Cookies
+- How to parse Cookies